shshemi/tabiew/tutorial/tutorial.md

 tw housing.csv user.csv
 ```

-will open `housing.csv` and `user.csv` in separate tabs, allowing you to easily switch between them and view or compare the contents.
+opens `housing.csv` and `user.csv` in separate tabs, allowing you to switch between them and view or compare the contents.

 Alternatively, you can use a wildcard to open all CSV files in the directory: